spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-user-verification-service.md

 ## Installing

-After these variables have been set, run the [installation](installing.md) command to restart UVS:
+After these variables have been set, run the playbook with [playbook tags](playbook-tags.md) as below to restart UVS:

 ```sh
 ansible-playbook -i inventory/hosts setup.yml --tags=setup-matrix-user-verification-service,start